Smart Meters: RF Radiation Safety with regard to Actual RF Testing

 Now before you think that I am on the side of the utility or power companies, I actually have some criticism of at least one power company’s portrayal of how low the levels from Smart Meters are:

 For one, I cannot believe that a Smart Meter puts out less RF than what emanates from a human body (I have no idea where they are getting that notion from – even brainwaves are severely attenuated outside of the body which is why electrodes are needed for EEGs) or the earth itself – at least not at point blank range.
+Also, the microwave oven number pertains to the amount of external RF radiation leakage while in operation, not the actual power inside the oven itself.
+A 1500 W oven is easily stronger than a cell phone or even cell towers because it is designed to thermally heat food and liquids, not transmit information.

 And this brings up another hidden factor – at what distance from the source are these measurements taken?
 Because radiated power from an ideal isotropic antenna falls of with the square of the distance, if you even move the measurement meter a few feet from an RF source, the power levels drop dramatically.
+It might be presumed that the smart meter icon on the far left is the “default or reference distance” set at 1 yard. (it should really be in meters or in this case 0.91 meters to be consistent with the RF power density levels given in metric)

 Also, they are using milliWatts per cm^squared instead of the more typical microWatts/cm^2 (or uW/cm^2) which is more routine for measuring low level RF at a moderate distance.
 I suspect the reason why is because in using the milliWatts convention (in which 1 milliWatt or mW is = 1000 microWatts) you get to put all of those zeros after the decimal place and make the numbers seem even smaller.